felipemartinezbs/python-data-projects/README.md

 - matplotlib

 Outputs:
-- sales report
-- CSV datasets
+- CSV reports
 - charts

-### 2. API Data Pipeline
+### 📡 API Data Pipeline
-Pipeline that extracts cryptocurrency data from an API and converts it into a structured dataset.
+Pipeline that extracts cryptocurrency market data from an API and stores it as a dataset.

 Technologies:
 - Python